 3) the time when the subscription expired as the "expiryTime" attirbute.

+4) use case context as "useCaseCxt" attribute within the MLEventSubscription data type, if the "ENAExt" feature is supported.

+NOTE 1: The NWDAF containing MTLF can use the "useCaseCxt" attribute to select the most relevant ML model, when several ML models are available for the requested Analytics ID(s).
+The values of this parameter are not standardized.

-.The NwdafMLModelProvSubsc data structure provided in the request body may include:
+The NwdafMLModelProvSubsc data structure provided in the request body may include:

 - a notification correlation identifier assigned by the NF service consumer for the requested notifications as "notifCorreId" attribute; and